 When the opportunity came to live in my childhood paradise, I took it without hesitation.

 I can’t stress how much I loved this area as a kid!
 I think that’s why it means so much to me.
-Whatever you idealize as a child really leaves an impression.
-I could visit cooler places today, but they won’t have the same impact as when I was younger.
+Whatever you idealize as a child leaves an impression.
+I could visit more extraordinary places today, but they won’t have the same impact as when I was younger.

-In the 8 months of living here, my wife and I have tried to make the most of it.
+My wife and I have tried to make the most of it in the eight months of living here.
 We knew it was never a long-term thing.
 And for me, it was my childhood dream.